-Massachusetts spouses are entitled to spousal support.
+Massachusetts spouses are entitled to spousal support with the help of a spousal support lawyer/Attorney.
 Spousal support or alimony is when one spouse provides the other spouse with money to meet their needs.
 Needs are determined by the court based on the lifestyle of the parties during the marriage.

 - How do I know how much spousal support I am entitled to?